• Transient Ischemic Attack (TIA) is a medical emergency

 Clinical presentation

-• TIA symptoms are sudden in onset
+• TIA symptoms occur suddenly

 • the signs and symptoms of a TIA are similar to those of a stroke:

-• hemiparesis, quadruparesis
+• hemiparesis or quadruparesis

 • hemihypesthesia